Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

-For those that want a basic but very high-quality pair of night vision binoculars, this is a more affordable option at under $700.
+For those that want a basic but very high-quality pair of night vision binoculars, this is a more affordable option.
 The high magnification this pair of binoculars offers means you can zoom in on things with ease.
 If you want something for night scouting for security, binocular style night vision is easy to get used to and more comfortable for many than using a monocular style unit.

 - Lightweight, 1.1 lbs!

 - Can be worn like a headlamp and it features a flip-up design so you can pick and choose between night vision and regular vision with ease.

 - The hands-free style is popular with military and police.
 This is a style commonly used by SWAT teams